My dream is that trophy and canned hunting will be banned

 According to a report released by the World Wildlife Fund in October of 2014, the number of mammals, birds, reptiles, amphibians and fish throughout the world is about half what it was in 1975.
 Exploitation, including trophy hunting, is the biggest contributor to the population decrease.

-A study reported in Newsweek in 2009 revealed that trophy hunting is leading to a reduction in size and overall health in the offspring of remaining animals
+Multiple studies have revealed that trophy hunting is leading to a reduction in size and overall health in the offspring of remaining animals

 Canned hunting is trophy hunting where the animals are captured from the wild or raised and released into a confined area to be hunted.
 This type of hunting is also called “captive hunting” or “high-fence hunting.”
 Canned hunting facilities exist throughout Africa and have become popular in the United States, where more than 1,000 facilities operate, including over 500 in the state of Texas.
 Trophy hunters pay the ranch operator a large fee for a guaranteed successful hunt where they can perch safely in tree blinds or move about in vehicles, targeting animals that have been caged, lured to feeding stations or drugged.
 Many canned hunts feature exotic and endangered species, including African antelopes and lions.
 Ranch owners or operators often acquire these animals from breeders, dealers, auctions, or even zoos or circuses.
 Animals in canned hunt facilities are usually housed in unregulated conditions.
 Diseases such as tuberculosis, brucellosis, and chronic wasting disease (which is similar to Mad Cow Disease) have been discovered in different facilities and can spread to nearby cattle, local wildlife, and even humans.